starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 - Expected when attempting launch/login during a patch release
 - Kill the launcher and restart it and try again
 - Ensure that IPv6 is not disabled
+- Check that custom firewall rules on your host or router are not blocking outbound traffic to non-HTTP(S) ports

 ## Required Vulkan Extensions are missing error / poor performance compared to windows / error code 3
 - Check if you have amdvlk installed by running `vulkaninfo --summary`.
 The vulkaninfo utility is part of the package `vulkan-tools` on most distros.
 You can also check your package manager.